 The ATF shall operate under the control of, belongs to, or works under a written agreement with a single ExTL to undertake work with it according to these Rules.

-The supervising ExTL is responsible for the work of the ATF and applying the rules of the ExTL quality system to the ATF
+The supervising ExTL is responsible for the work of the ATF and applying the rules of the ExTL quality system to the ATF.

 An ATF may only be linked to one supervising ExTL, although the supervising ExTL may have separate links with more than one ATF.